John M. Ashbrook: Early life

-John Milan Ashbrook was born on September 21, 1928, in Johnstown, Ohio to William A. Ashbrook, a newspaper editor, businessman, and U.S. representative, and Marie Swank.
+John Milan Ashbrook was born on September 21,1928, in Johnstown, Ohio to U.S.Congressman William A. Ashbrook, a newspaper editor and Johnstown businessman, and his mother Marie Swank.
 Ashbrook graduated from Harvard University in 1952 and later from Ohio State University's law school in 1955.
 In 1953, Ashbrook became the publisher of his father's newspaper, the Johnstown Independent.
-On July 3, 1948, he married Joan Needles and later had three children with her before they divorced in 1971.
+On July 3, 1948, he married Joan Needels and later had three children with her before they divorced in 1971.
 In 1974, he remarried to Jean Spencer.

 Career

 He was elected to the Ohio House of Representatives in 1956, and served two terms.
 In 1960, the seat that his father had once held in the House of Representatives was vacated and Ashbrook ran for and won it.
+Ashbrook voted against the Civil Rights Acts of 1964, but in favor of the Civil Rights Act of 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

 1964 presidential election

 With William Rusher and F. Clifton White, associates from the Young Republicans in the 1950s, Ashbrook was involved in the start-up of the Draft Goldwater Committee in 1961.

-In 1966, journalist Drew Pearson reported that Ashbrook was one of a group of Congressman who had received the "Statesman of the Republic" award from Liberty Lobby for his "right-wing activities".
+In 1966, journalist Drew Pearson reported that Ashbrook was one of a group of four Congressmen who had received the "Statesman of the Republic" award from Liberty Lobby for their "right-wing activities".

 1972 presidential election

 Despite having supported Richard Nixon during the 1968 presidential election Ashbrook turned against him during his presidency.
 On December 29, 1971 he announced that he would oppose Nixon in the Republican primaries as an alternative conservative candidate and received support from conservative figures like William F. Buckley Jr. His slogan "No Left Turns" was illustrated by a mock traffic symbol of a left-turn arrow with a superimposed No symbol.
 It was meant to symbolize the frustration of some conservatives with Nixon, whom they saw as having abandoned conservative principles and "turned left" on issues such as budget deficits, affirmative action, the creation of the Environmental Protection Agency, wage and price controls, and most of all, improving relations with the Soviet Union and the People's Republic of China with his policy of détente.

 Ashbrook competed in the New Hampshire (9.8% of the vote), Florida (9%), and California (10%) primaries.
 He withdrew from the race after the California primary and "with great reluctance" supported Nixon.
 His campaign, although of minimal immediate impact, is remembered fondly by conservatives who admire Ashbrook for having stood for their principles.
-Ashbrook said in criticism of the Nixon administration,"I still believe it in the best American tradition to speak out even when it is in criticism of your party's actions."
+Ashbrook said in criticism of the Nixon administration, "I still believe it in the best American tradition to speak out even when it is in criticism of your party's actions."

 When Nixon became mired in the Watergate scandal, Ashbrook became the first House Republican to call for the President's resignation.